“Iced Coffee Glass” Nails Is The Luxe Manicure Trend Taking Over Our Feeds

 Session manicurist Ami Streets says iced coffee glass nails are so popular right now because they tap into what she calls the soft luxury aesthetic.
 “Amplified by social media and satisfying magnetic effects, iced coffee nails feel modern, elevated, and luxurious,” says Streets.
 She explains that it blends multiple major trends: “Think glazed and glass finishes, as well as magnetic manicures,” she says, essentially cat-eye polish, which contains magnetic particles that are maneuvered into place with a magnet before it cures.

-While ribbed glass nails come in a variety of shades, one color palette seems to be reigning supreme: “Brown tones have been a dominant trending color and are set to continue as a key color movement in 2026,” says Streets.
+While ribbed glass nails come in a variety of shades, one colour palette seems to be reigning supreme: “Brown tones have been a dominant trending colour and are set to continue as a key colour movement in 2026,” says Streets.
 “The warm neutrals paired with a glossy, translucent sheen create depth and movement that mimics coffee in a glass.”
 We’re just a little bit in love with these espresso nails courtesy of @Nails_ByLes on Instagram.

 How do you achieve iced coffee glass nails?